gtuja/GSL/README.md

 - [Features](#Features)
 - GSL plays a counter role between UA and GSL.
-- GSL is comprised of datatypes, APIs, and callbacks.
+- GSL is comprised of APIs, configuration, and callbacks.
 - Folder structure
 | Path | File Name |
 |:--|:--|